 Remember to always cycle your aquarium before adding shrimp.
 These tiny creatures are very fragile and the slightest amount of ammonia can easily be fatal for them.
 Check, check, and double-check those water values!

 Once you’ve chosen your shrimp, set up a tank, and released your stock into their new environment it’s time to make sure they stay as healthy as possible.
 The most important aspects here are stability and diet.

 Shrimp are very sensitive to bad water quality and sudden fluctuations.
 This means your care routine should include regular water tests to make sure the water values are still where they’re supposed to be at.
 Ammonia and nitrites should always stay at zero while nitrates should be low (<10 is ideal).
 Perform weekly water changes, making sure to match the new water to the old both in temperature and water values.
-Also keep an eye on the temperature by checking the thermometer daily.
+Also, keep an eye on the temperature by checking the thermometer daily.

-Like many other bottom feeders dwarf shrimp are omnivores that will eat anything they come across.
-In the wild they feed mainly on biofilm, which grows on all surfaces.
+Like many other bottoms, feeders dwarf shrimp are omnivores that will eat anything they come across.
+In the wild, they feed mainly on biofilm, which grows on all surfaces.
 Aquariums usually don’t contain enough biofilm for an entire colony (they’re simply too clean) so it’s up to you to make sure your shrimp get enough food.
-Use a high quality shrimp food as a staple and add some variety with frozen foods like bloodworms and fresh blanched greens like peas.
+Use a high-quality shrimp food as a staple and add some variety with frozen foods like bloodworms and fresh blanched greens like peas.
 Feed once a day or so and be sure to remove any uneaten foods within a few hours.
 Try adding leaf litter like Indian almond leaves to provide a 24/7 snacking source and improve the overall health of your shrimp.